matthieugomez/benchmark-stata-r/README.md

 The machine used for this benchmark has a 2.9GHz i5 processor (4 cores),

-The version of Stata used is Stata 13 MP 4 cores.
+The Stata version is Stata 13 MP.
 The R session info is

 ````R
 R version 3.1.1 (2014-07-10)